twistingmercury/dotnet_refresher/README.md

 - A simple [Makefile](./Makefile)
 - The start of [docker compose file](./docker-compose.yaml).

+## Tuesday, Sep 01, 2026

+Didn't work on this today.

+## Wednesday, Sep 02, 2026

+Didn't work on this today.
+Worked on a super secret, supremely cool, yet obsurdly ambitious (for me) project 😶

 ## Thursday, Set 03, 2026

 Spent the day fleshing out the data access and finishing up the endpoints.